 At Open Agora, Condorcet voting system is like our Philosopher’s stone.
 A source of development and progress for Humankind which we try to promote through our values and products.

 This article will present this voting method using a concrete example.
 Using another example, I will demonstrate some advantages of Condorcet system when a consensus, i.e. a decision which satisfy most of the voters, is needed.

 This voting system was created by the French mathematician Nicolas de Condorcet at the end of the 18th century.
 In this earlier article, I already spoke about Nicolas de Condorcet and his scientific theories.
-In July, I will write another article about his political and philosophical commitment.

 What is it?